hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step5-metrics-server.md

 In the past, there was no _Resource Metrics API_ and a service called _Heapster_, now deprecated, used to gather all the cAdvisor metrics and bit more manually.
 Around the 1.6 to 1.8 Kubernetes releases the _Resource Metrics API_ was added.
 In concert, Heapster was removed and _Metrics Server_ is now the de facto service that aggregates metrics from the Metrics API.

 Metrics-server is a lighter version of Heapster.
 It gathers the latest metrics for reference and does not store historical data.
-For accumulation of trending metrics the de facto Prometheus time-series database can optionally be added to a cluster.
+For the accumulation of trending metrics, the de facto Prometheus time-series database can optionally be added to a cluster.

 The [exposed Resource Metrics API is documented here](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/resource-metrics-api.md).